3 Routes into travel with ABTA

 Careers guide

-Learning and the development of future skills for the travel industry are central to Abta’s strategic goals.
-Since 2014, universities and colleges have been able to join as Abta Education Partners, with 14 currently listed on its education hub.
-This allows the faculty to connect with Abta members and helps students gain a better understanding of the issues affecting the industry and the opportunities provided by a travel career.
+Ensuring the travel industry has access to suitable skills and training is central to Abta’s strategic goals.
+It is also committed to promoting the wide range of dynamic careers in the industry.
+Since 2014, universities and colleges have been able to join as Abta Education Partners, linking with Abta members and helping students to better understand the issues affecting the industry and the opportunities provided by a travel career.

 3. Apprenticeships